 Oat Groats cooked in the pressure cooker but you could use rice or quinoa or your favorite grain.

-Salsa can be your favorite salsa – I will post the Mango Lime Salsa soon but I also like Tami’s Easy Red Salsa or Salsa Verde a big hit with the family or try another family favorite Fresh Salsa using fresh tomatoes – it’s called Chimol in Honduras and Pico de gallo in Mexica.
+Salsa can be your favorite salsa – I love the Mango Lime Salsa but I also like Tami’s Easy Red Salsa or Salsa Verde a big hit with the family or try another family favorite Fresh Salsa using fresh tomatoes – it’s called Chimol in Honduras and Pico de gallo in Mexica.
 We just call it amazing!